stman/OpenWRT-19.07.2-factory-tar-file-for-Ubiquiti-EdgeRouter-x/README.md

 NEW Update :

 This procedure doesn't work for OpenWrt 21.02, it works only for 19.07 series.
-There are some indications posted by another user on the issue tab of this page, to be able to do the build for 21.02.
+There are some indications posted by another user on the issue tab of this page, to be able to do the build for 21.02 ( Get his menuconfig.txt file to create the build, available here : https://github.com/cyounkins/edgerouter-factory ).
 I will update this paragraph soon as long as it works for me too with 21.02.